 When you design a colorful image on your computer, you expect it to look the same when printed.
 But in sublimation printing, that’s rarely what happens, colors often appear dull, faded, or completely off.
 The reason lies in something most beginners overlook: color profiles.

-A color profile (technically known as an ICC profile) is a digital “translation guide” that helps your computer, printer, and heat press interpret colors in the same way.
+A color profile (technically known as an ICC profile) is a digital “translation guide” that helps your computer, design software and printer interpret colors in the same way.
 It defines how colors are represented within a device’s specific color space.

 Why Sublimation Colors Don’t Always Match What You See on ScreenYour monitor shows colors in RGB, a light-based system, while sublimation printers use CMYK, a pigment-based one.
 During sublimation, heat turns ink into gas and embeds it into polyester fibers, which can shift tones depending on temperature, material density, and paper quality.
 These color space differences and heat effects explain why colors often change between your digital design and the final print.